 Fat FIRE£60,000+Lifestyle expansion beyond the median.

 PovertyFIRE is not "the version of FIRE for people who like camping."
-It is the version where the budget assumes a pre-decided commitment to subsistence-level spending forever, with the freedom buyout being the early exit from work rather than the standard of living afterwards.
 It is a structural trade: you accept a lower ceiling on consumption in exchange for buying back your time at a much smaller capital total.
+The freedom buyout is the early exit from work, not the standard of living afterwards.

 The label is sometimes used dismissively in the FIRE community, as in "that is not financial independence, that is just being poor and self-employed at managing it."
-That framing has a point.
 There is a real difference between intentional minimalism and being one boiler away from disaster, and the difference is mostly whether your housing is locked in.

 The Numbers (UK, 2026)